Podcast-Vesicoureteral Reflux

 Abstract:

-Vesicoureteral reflux (VUR) and its implications in pediatric urology remain a critical topic, particularly in the evaluation of children with febrile urinary tract infections (UTIs).
-This discussion highlights the role of ultrasound and voiding cystourethrogram (VCUG) or contrast-enhanced voiding ultrasound (CVU) in diagnosing urinary tract abnormalities, the controversy surrounding guideline recommendations, and the nuances in clinical decision-making.
-Key considerations include the risk of renal scarring, long-term kidney health, and individualized patient management strategies based on risk factors such as recurrent infections, parental reliability, and access to healthcare.
-The episode also addresses newer imaging modalities, such as CVU, their advantages, and challenges related to accessibility.
-By balancing evidence-based guidelines with clinical judgment, providers can optimize the diagnosis and management of VUR while minimizing unnecessary procedures.
+In this episode, Dr. Eyal Ben-Isaac and Dr. Joan Ko discuss vesicoureteral reflux (VUR) and its implications in pediatric urology, particularly in the evaluation of children with febrile urinary tract infections (UTIs).
+They explore the role of imaging tools such as renal ultrasound, voiding cystourethrogram (VCUG), and contrast-enhanced voiding ultrasound (CVU) in diagnosing urinary tract abnormalities.
+The conversation also addresses the ongoing debate around guideline recommendations and emphasizes the importance of clinical judgment in decision-making.
+Key considerations include the risk of renal scarring, long-term kidney outcomes, and personalized management strategies based on factors such as infection recurrence, caregiver reliability, and healthcare access.
+Dr. Ko also highlights the benefits and limitations of newer imaging modalities like CVU and discusses challenges related to availability and implementation.
+The episode underscores the importance of balancing evidence-based protocols with individualized care to ensure appropriate diagnosis and management of VUR.

 Assessment and Earning CME Credit: